-Kansas Crossing Casino is proud to introduce EXTRA CARE, a new set of standards dedicated to providing a healthy and safe environment for our team members and guests.
+We are proud to continue Extra Care, our set of standards dedicated to providing a healthy and safe environment for our team members and guests.
 Extra Care means we will always go above and beyond to take deliberate, careful steps to ensure a fun, rewarding experience for all.

 Mandatory temperature screenings for all employees and guests.
 No one with a confirmed temperature of 100.4°F or above will be allowed entry.